EnVision-Research/Defect_Spectrum/README.md

 ## 🚀 Getting Started
 ### Train your own Defect-Gens
-1. Specify the number of defect types in `train_[large/small].sh` that corresponds to your own needs. e.g. If the "Capsule" object has 7 defective classes, set the "--num_defect" to 7.
+1. Specify the number of defect types in `train_[large/small].sh` that corresponds to your own needs. e.g. If the "Capsule" object has 7 defective classes, set the `--num_defect` to 7.
 2. Prepare your config yaml file for both large and small models.
-The "-input channel" and "-output channel" should be a total of the number of defect types, RGB channels, and background channels(if needed). e.g. For an object that has 7 defective classes, the number of input/output channels should be set to 10. (excluding background)
+The `-input channel` and `-output channel` should be a total of the number of defect types, RGB channels, and background channels(if needed). e.g. For an object that has 7 defective classes, the number of input/output channels should be set to 10. (excluding background)
 3. Run it with `sh train_[large/small].sh`

 ### 🚀 Inference